 Squat Hold

 The squat hold can be deceptively difficult, yet is nevertheless extremely effective in developing critical strength and durability in both your glutes and quadriceps.
 Like the plank, the squat hold can be performed in myriad settings, at your own convenience.
 Simply stand up, bend your knees downwards, as if you were squatting on a toilet.
 Hold that position for 30-60 seconds.
 By strengthening your glutes, your quads, your hamstrings, hip flexors and calves, you’ll diminish the chances of sustaining an injury during a laborious jog.
+It’s certainly one of the key exercises in preparing for a challenging run.

-Preparing for a run isn’t rocket science, it’s merely repetition and consistency of basic movements.
+Preparing for a run isn’t rocket science, it’s merely repetition and consistency of basic key exercises.
 Generally speaking, no exercise equipment is required, aside from a keen willingness to participate in fundamental movements leveraging your body weight.
 The pushup is one of those essential movements, working your pectorals, your shoulders, and your abdominal muscles.
 Assume a plank position, elevate your feet, standing on your toes, and bend your elbows downward, lowering your chest to the floor.
 Press up, returning to start position.
 During your movement, pay close attention to the rigidity and straightness of your back.
 Refrain from slouching, as much as possible.
 Engage in as many pushups as possible, before desisting.
 Slowly build your endurance from, say, 10 pushups, to 25, to 50, etc. Like the plank, pushups are an excellent way to improve your posture and hence, your running form.

 Lunges